 People on their deathbeds often have regrets that fit into a few main categories.
+I like to read articles about this particular subject.
+I feel like I can avoid having certain retgret by learning from other people's mistakes.
 Sometimes they wish they’d had more adventure in their lives, traveled the world, or maybe created something.
 Some people wish they had developed a talent or earned a degree.
 Most often though the most bitter of all regrets has to do with love, family, and relationships.

 In our lives there are usually a few key people in the day to day living.
 Those people consist of our live in family members, close friends and coworkers we may see frequently, and the people we search out.
 The loved ones we choose to connect with who add to our lives, and hopefully, we to theirs.